dairejpwalsh/Sentinel-Scripts/README.md

 S2 examples
 ------------

-Here are a few examples for Sentinel-2.
+Here are a few examples for Sentinel-2 Level 2a products.

 To generated merged tif run tiff-generator.py and input path to zipped product when prompted.